nshenoy/azure-containerapp-slots-example/README.md

-# Implementing Staging and Production "Slot Swaps" with Azure Container Apps
+# Implementing Staging -> Production "Slot Swaps" with Azure Container Apps

-### *A sample Azure Container App implementation to demonstrate how to simulate something similar to an Azure App Service staging / production slots swaps.*
+#### *A sample Azure Container App implementation to demonstrate how to simulate something similar to an Azure App Service staging / production slots swaps.*

 This repo deploys a trivial .NET 6 Web API to an Azure Container Apps instance using GitHub Actions.
 The workflow will first deploy to a revision labeled as "staging" and then allow the user to promote the revision to "production."
 This methodology closely mimics the staging/production slot workflow typically used in Azure Web Apps.